nogira/obsidian-better-links/README.md

 - 🐦 [@WarronBebster 1442902148551901187](http://web.archive.org/web/20220119063529/https://twitter.com/WarronBebster/status/1442902148551901187)
 	> Some big news — we're partnering with @OpenAI to bring Codex features to @Replit.
 We're starting today with generated code explanations.
 Learn more here: https://blog.replit.com/codex

+_(Supports twitter threads too as long as they're not so long they have a "show more" button)_

+## 2. Multi-paragraph quoting

+Usually when you paste multi-paragraph text on a `> `, the first paragraph has the quote, and the quote's indentation, but every paragraph after that have no `> `, nor indentation.
+This plugin automatically adds it when pasting.

 <br>